TODO: add alt text

 • Another 2015 study employed a different design, blinding the cyclists from knowing their hydration status by infusing them with saline to varying levels during 3 separate trials.
 Though cyclists experienced higher core body temperatures when dehydrated (by 3% body mass), they performed equivalently to when they were properly hydrated.

-That’s a taste of how these studies tend to go.
-The takeaway is that there’s no harm in staying optimally hydrated with fluids and electrolytes, especially during longer efforts that cause substantial dehydration.
+That’s a taste of how these studies tend to go — many point to dehydration affecting performance, but some don’t seem to show that.
+In other words: It can be highly individual.
+And there’s likely no harm in staying optimally hydrated with fluids and electrolytes, especially during longer efforts that can cause substantial dehydration.

 How Much Water Should I Drink During Exercise?

-The amount of water you need during exercise is a direct function of your sweat rate.
+But what influences how much water you’ll need?
+That’s a direct function of your sweat rate.
 Here are some factors influencing sweat rate:

 • Sweat rate typically rises with increasing ambient temperature, humidity, exercise intensity, aerobic fitness, body weight, and heat acclimation.